-- 1. Download the firmware file to your client PC. - 2.
-Enter Maintenance Mode (on page 141) - Once CC-SG is in maintenance mode, choose System Maintenance > Upgrade. - 4.
+- 1. Download the firmware file to your client PC. - Login to the CC-SG Admin Client using an account that has the CC Setup and Control privilege. - 3.
+Enter Maintenance Mode (on page 142). - Once CC-SG is in maintenance mode, choose System Maintenance > Upgrade. - 5.
 Click Browse.
-Navigate to and select the CC-SG firmware file, and then click Open. - 5.
+Navigate to and select the CC-SG firmware file (.zip), and then click Open. - 6.
 Click OK to upload the firmware file to CC-SG.

-After the firmware file is uploaded to CC-SG, a success message appears to indicate that CC-SG has has begun the upgrade process.
+After the firmware file is uploaded to CC-SG, a success message appears to indicate that CC-SG has begun the upgrade process.
 All users will be disconnected from CC-SG at this time.